Code-Parth/memo-program-sbpf/README.md

 ## Overview

 This project demonstrates how to build Solana programs directly in assembly language.
-The memo program accepts text messages, validates the signers, and is implemented in assembly.
+The memo program accepts text messages and logs them to the blockchain, implemented in sBPF assembly.

 ## Features

 - [x] **Pure sBPF Assembly** - Written directly in assembly
-- [x] **Signer Validation** - Ensures at least one account signed the transaction
+- [x] **No Signer Requirement** - Accepts 0+ accounts (matches official Solana Memo Program)
 - [x] **Empty Memo Protection** - Rejects transactions with no memo text
 - [x] **Type-Safe TypeScript** - type definitions with runtime validation
 - [x] **Comprehensive Testing** - 7 test cases covering all scenarios